History, fashion, glamour all rolled into one.

 The 1st arrondissement of Paris is one of the busiest areas full of historical monuments, the largest museum in the world and premium shopping for the rich and fabulous.
 There are countless stops to satiate your every sense: taste, smell, hear, touch and see where the French regal past coincides with its posh present.
 Here’s the best of them all…

 Le Louvre – the mama bear of museums

 Rue de Rivoli, 75001 Paris, France

-The museum first opened in 1793 during the French Revolution, but prior to that, it was the primary residence of the French Kings until Louis XIV chose Palace of Versailles as his main residence in 1682 and left Louvre as a place to store his art collections.
+The museum first opened in 1793 amid the French Revolution, but prior its transition, the edifice was French Kings’ primary residence until Louis XIV chose Palace of Versailles as his main residence in 1682 and left Louvre as a place to store his art collections.
 Today, the large glass and metal pyramid serves as the museum’s main entrance.
 Completed in 1989, the pyramid was designed by Chinese-American architect I.M.
-Pei, who caused a giant controversy with the structure’s modern style and the pyramid’s unfitting symbol of death in ancient Egypt.
+Pei, who caused a massive controversy with the structure’s modern style and the pyramid’s unfitting symbol of death in ancient Egypt.
 Since then, it has become one of the quintessential landmarks of Paris.

 Place de la Concorde, 75001 Paris, France